samirak93/analytics/_posts/2018-05-20-Animation-and-Convex-Hull-in-Bokeh.md

     checkbox_red=CheckboxButtonGroup(labels=["Team Red"],button_type = "primary")

-There are multiple ways to toggle the convex hull onn/off.
-I've used the CustomJS option to set the patch alpha when the toggle button is clicked.
+There are multiple ways to toggle the convex hull on/off.
+I've used the CustomJS option to set the convex hull patch alpha when the toggle button is clicked.

-Update the plot.patch as below.
+Update the plot.patch as below, so that the patch is initially not visible in the plot.

     #alpha is changed to 0
     team_Blue=plot.patch('xc', 'yc', source=source2, alpha=0, line_width=3, fill_color='dodgerblue')
     team_red = plot.patch('ax', 'ay',source=source3, alpha=0, line_width=3,fill_color='orangered')

 Now add a customJS callback to these patches.
+This callback will update the patch alpha to 0.3.
+This is a shortcut to make this work.
+The other alternative solution would be to add the convex hull plot as a children to the plot layout.

     #l0.glyph.fill_alpha sets the alpha of the patch
     checkbox_blue.callback = CustomJS(args=dict(l0=team_Blue, checkbox=checkbox_blue), code="""